 If you're planning to do this trip, take a look at the video below.
 This couple has been traveling to a Tijuana dentist for their Mexican dentistry for the past 10 years and this video gives a good idea of what it's like crossing the border for a day trip.

-Tijuana had a bad reputation as recently as a decade ago because of violence, but it is now a much safer place and there is a lot of investment going into the medical tourism industry there.
+Tijuana had a bad reputation as recently as a decade ago because of violence.
+Now, however, it is a much safer place and there is a lot of investment going into the medical tourism industry there.

 Dentists in Mexico near the Texas border